makyo/writing/poetry/post-op-images/index.md

-    I'll be lost, I'll be lost, I'll be mired in waking dreams, coherent visions with all the logic of the that paler side of consciousness.
+    I'll be lost, I'll be lost, I'll be mired in waking dreams, coherent visions with all the logic of that paler side of consciousness.

 Perhaps the veil here
 is still too thin and vague,